Computational biology: Unsupervised learning

-One example of this in biology is used in the 3D mapping of a genome.
-Information of a mouse's HIST1 region of chromosome 13 is gathered from Gene Expression Omnibus.
-This information contains data on which nuclear profiles show up in certain genomic regions.
+A biological application of this approach is the three-dimensional mapping of the genome.
+For instance, data describing the HIST1 region of mouse chromosome 13 can be obtained from theGene Expression Omnibus.
+These data describe the presence of different nuclear profiles across genomic regions.
 With this information, the Jaccard distance can be used to find a normalized distance between all the loci.

-Graph Analytics
+Graph analytics

 Graph analytics, or network analysis, is the study of graphs that represent connections between different objects.
 Graphs can represent all kinds of networks in biology such as protein-protein interaction networks, regulatory networks, Metabolic and biochemical networks and much more.
 There are many ways to analyze these networks.
 One of which is looking at centrality in graphs.
 Finding centrality in graphs assigns nodes rankings to their popularity or centrality in the graph.
 This can be useful in finding which nodes are most important.
 For example, given data on the activity of genes over a time period, degree centrality can be used to see what genes are most active throughout the network, or what genes interact with others the most throughout the network.
 This contributes to the understanding of the roles certain genes play in the network.

 There are many ways to calculate centrality in graphs all of which can give different kinds of information on centrality.
 Finding centralities in biology can be applied in many different circumstances, some of which are gene regulatory, protein interaction and metabolic networks.

-Supervised Learning
+Supervised learning

 Supervised learning is a type of algorithm that learns from labeled data and learns how to assign labels to future data that is unlabeled.
 In biology supervised learning can be helpful when we have data that we know how to categorize and we would like to categorize more data into those categories.